jangroth/aws-certification-notes/devops-engineer-professional.md

 underlying resources at any time.

 * Allows to *deploy*, *monitor* and *scale* applications quickly
-* Focusses on components and performance, *not* configuration and specification
+* Focuses on components and performance, not configuration and specification
 * Aims to simplify or even remove infrastructure management
 * Provides different options for *low cost* and *high availability* quick starts
 * Underlying *instances* can be automatically patched